samsquire/dream-programming-language/README.md

 # Introducing "statelines"

-Statelines state machines to be formulated that are reactive to multiple scenarios simultaneously.
+Statelines are a state machines syntax formulation that are reactive to multiple scenarios simultaneously.
 (They are a generalisation of "latches" which is covered in "[Introducing Pervasive Latches]()")

 Here is two statelines which is designed to be run in multiple threads and represents a communication between two threads.
 The first thread sends a message to the other and then the other waits to receive it, then the first thread waits for a reply and the second thread sends a reply.